MicrosoftDocs/semantic-kernel-docs/semantic-kernel/creating-agents/index.md

 builder.Plugins.AddFromType<EmailPlugin>();
 Kernel kernel = builder.Build();

+// Retrieve the chat completion service from the kernel IChatCompletionService chatCompletionService = kernel.GetRequiredService<IChatCompletionService>();

 // Create the chat history
-IChatCompletionService chatCompletionService = kernel.GetRequiredService<IChatCompletionService>();
 ChatHistory chatMessages = new ChatHistory("""
 You are a friendly assistant who likes to follow the rules.
 You will complete required steps and request approval before taking any consequential actions.
 If the user doesn't provide enough information for you to complete a task, you will keep asking questions until you have enough information to complete the task.
 """);

 // Start the conversation